 Even today, many Black entrepreneurs feel shut out from the traditional business world, which forces them to look for other ways to make money.
 This is especially clear in the three comma club.

-Among the six African Americans who made the elite list, four of them achieved their wealth through sports and entertainment, reinforcing the oft held notion that Black Americans have found relatively less road blocks to success in these fields.
+Among the seven African Americans who made the elite list, five of them achieved their wealth through sports and entertainment, reinforcing the oft held notion that Black Americans have found relatively less road blocks to success in these fields.
 However, it’s also worth noting that the two richest Black billionaires in the U.S. work in tech and investments.